Mathilde Tantot Puts Booty On Full Display In Barely There Thong Bikini

-Mathilde Tantot is known for her raunchy Instagram posts that often feature her in a barely there bikini as she soaks up the sun.
+Mathilde Tantot is known for her raunchy Instagram posts that often feature herself in a barely-there bikini as she soaks up the sun.
 She often goes topless in her photos as well, getting her followers’ pulses racing with her flawless figure.

-In a recent post from earlier this week, the Instagram model is featured in various poses throughout the four-photo post.
+In a recent post from earlier this week, the Instagram model was featured in various poses.

 The first snap features the 23-year-old from behind as she bends over in a large, grassy field.
 She wears a white string bikini that leaves little of her skin covered.
 The thong bottoms reveal her ample backside while her sculpted curves and tiny waist also draw the eye.
 She poses with a small bag hanging over one shoulder and her long, blonde tresses flowing loose around her shoulders and back.

 In the second photo, Mathilde poses topless, with just the tiny string bottoms covering her skin.
 She pushes the tips of her fingers against her chest to keep her followers wanting more and cheekily gazes off to the side with her hair falling down her chest.
 The model’s followers also get a glimpse of a tiny moon tattoo on her pelvic area and her light pink nails.